MikaylaMunn/SandwichApp/README.md

 ## Purpose:
  This is a basic sandwich app to demnostrate the hooking up of the front end and back end.
 ## Roadblocks
--Looping through mulitple menu items to create ALL the sandwiches for the menu.# SandwichApp
+--Looping through mulitple menu items to create ALL the sandwiches for the menu.